Estimated reading time: 11 minutes

 In fact, oversharpening is one of the easiest ways to ruin an image, because it’ll add unpleasant halos and a crunchy feeling all across the image, plus it’ll enhance noise.

-So make sure you inspect any files or prints for halos or other sharpening artifacts before showing it to people.
+So make sure you inspect any files or prints for halos or other sharpening artifacts before showing them to people.

 Now that you’ve finished this article, you should know all about output sharpening.